frekm/atompy/docs/source/plotting/constants.rst

 .. data:: atompy.MM_PER_INCH
     :annotation: = 25.4

+.. _constants colors:

 Colors
 ------

-The colors listed below are also wrapped in a class :code:`colors`.
+The colors listed below are also wrapped in a tuple :code:`colors`.
 One can access these, e.g., like :code:`colors.RED`.

 .. data:: atompy.RED